 Kelly home prices are not only among the most expensive in Wyoming, but Kelly real estate also consistently ranks among the most expensive in America.

-Kelly is a blue-collar town, with 52.50% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Kelly is generally considered to be a blue-collar town.
+52.50% of the Kelly workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Kelly is a town of transportation and shipping workers, service providers, and professionals.
 There are especially a lot of people living in Kelly who work in personal care services (45.00%), legal occupations (2.50%), and office and administrative support (0.00%).

-Overall, Kelly’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Kelly’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Kelly has relatively fewer families with younger children, and/or college students.
 Combined, this makes Kelly a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.